stevenkfirth/eprun/docs/Demo - Reading the Output Files.rst

 Another output file is the '.eso' file which contains the results of the simulation calculations.
 Instructions on how to view these results is described in the tutorial `Reading the eso Output File`.

 Congratulations!
-You now know how to run an EnergyPlus simulation using the `eprun` function and how to access the simulation results and output files using the `EPResult` class.
+You now know how to run an EnergyPlus simulation using the `runsim` function and how to access the simulation results and output files using the `EPResult` class.

 ..
 The next section looks further at these topics with in-depth tutorials on working with Energy Plus simulations, input files and output files.